-Welcome to the world of running, jogging and walking - an energising, fun activity that caters for beginners and seasoned athletes alike and keeps you in shape!
-There is currently a huge surge in popularity over distances such as 5k (3.1 miles), with hundreds of 5k events staged throughout the country; from the hugely successful women's Race for Life series with more than 150 races and fields of several thousand, to small, local events with less than 100 competitors.
-5k is an ideal distance to prepare for because you don't need to commit large amounts of time to training.
-This beginner's training plan focuses on everything you need to get started, including sensible precautions to take and a week-by-week structured plan that will convert you from complete beginner to a fitter, healthier, successful 5k runner.
-This guide includes advice on:
+Welcome to the world of running, jogging and walking - energising and fun activities that cater for beginners and seasoned athletes alike and keeps you in shape!
+There is currently a huge surge in popularity over distances such as 5 kilometres (3.1 miles), with many hundreds of 5k events staged throughout the country; from the hugely successful women's Race for Life series with more than 150 races and fields of several thousand, to small, local events with less than 100 competitors.
+5k is an ideal distance because you don't need to commit large amounts of time to training so it can be easily fitted into your week.